Symmetry Sectors in Chord Space and Relational Holography in the DSSYK: The doubled DSSYK models in dS holography from constraints in chord space

 \subsection{A path integral approach and time translations}

-In this subsection, we briefly review the path integral formulation of the doubled DSSYK model, before expressing it in an alternative formulation, in terms of the path integral in canonical variables, similar to (\ref{eq:path int ASC}).
+In this subsection, we briefly review the path integral formulation of the doubled DSSYK model, before performing an alternative formulation, in terms of the path integral in canonical variables, similar to (\ref{eq:path int ASC}).
 Moreover, we gauge relative time automorphisms between the pair of decoupled DSSYK as in \cite{Narovlansky:2023lfz,Narovlansky:2025tpb} to study dynamical aspects of the model.

 In the original doubled DSSYK model \cite{Narovlansky:2023lfz}, one considers a decoupled pair of SYK models

 where $N$ is the total number of Majorana fermions, while